This post may contain affiliate links. Please read my disclosure policy.

 - 2 teaspoons baking powder

-- Whisk the remaining 1 3/4 cups flour, salt and baking powder into a bowl.
+- Whisk the flour, salt and baking powder in a bowl.

 - Scrape the batter into the pan, spreading it evenly and distribute the remaining cranberries over the top.
-Sprinkle the reserved topping over the cranberries.
+Sprinkle the crumb topping evenly over the cranberries.